Central Oregon Coast Cave Tells a Varied Geologic Tale

 Cape Perpetua was a local volcano back then, like Lincoln City's Cascade Head - a "true blue coastal volcano" as Horning put it.

-Consequently, the rocky formations in and around Yachats and Neptune State Park are quite varied.
+Consequently, the rocky formations in and around Yachats and Neptune State Scenic Viewpoint are quite varied.
 Some of the tide pool spots here are black and others get a bit more reddish, depending on how they were created.
 Then you can literally look back in time some 80,000 years by looking at the mostly-sandstone cliffs that rise above the beach: each layer tells a different geologic tale over these millennia.
 Parts of those layers were actually seabeds at one time.

 The bulk of the black rock you see around Yachats is Eocene era – about 50 million years old.